Green Bean Bundles are a classic Thanksgiving side dish that everyone is going to fall in love with!

 My first taste of green bean bundles came about 6 years ago at a women's luncheon I attended.
 These things are delicious!
-They are also festive and make a great appetizer as well if you don't want to use them as a side item.
-However, I am serving them alongside my taters and gravy this year for Thanksgiving!
+They are wrapped in bacon and make a beautiful side dish for your holiday table.

 In our home we have several Thanksgiving traditions that we want to pass down on to our kids — and that includes the love of cooking and family.

 I love to serve this side dish along with my yummy Hashbrown Casserole.
 It is THE ultimate Thanksgiving meal.
 Together with these green bean bundles – you cannot go wrong.

 This recipe is the perfect side dish for any Thanksgiving meal.
 In fact, I think I might even make this for Christmas too!

 Looking for other delicious side dishes?
 Check these out

 - Southern Fried Apples

 - 3/4 teaspoon of dry mustard powder